Coderzthereal/xmlbuilder/README.md

 ## This is not the original XmlBuilder library.
 It is a separate library that uses a different interface.
-I did not write the original XmlBuilder gem, whose owner yanked it from rubygems.org in 2012.
+I did not write the original XmlBuilder gem, which was yanked from rubygems.org in 2012.

 # xmlbuilder: A simple way to build XML